 It was also called “Italiotic”, by Diogenes Laertius, because its founder, the illustrious Pythagoras, emigrated to the Greek colonies in Italy, and later important figures of this school were from colonies in Sicily and south Italy: Parmenides of Elea, his student Zeno, also of Elea, and Empedocles of Akragas.
-The common trait in those philosophers is that they were primarily interested in either mathematician or dialectic thought.
+The common trait of those philosophers is that they were primarily interested in either mathematical or dialectic thought.
 Pythagoras and his students had presented highly significant mathematical theorems (two famous examples are the “Pythagorean Theorem”, and the “Proof that the square root of 2 is not a rational number”; the first one is attributed to Pythagoras himself, the second to his student, Hippasus of Metapontum).
 Pythagoras also provided the first method of musical notation, which was based, again, on mathematics.

 Pythagoras did refer to a divine character of numbers and geometry.
 The Eleans, Parmenides and Zeno, were equally interested in a distinction between the natural world (that is, the world we identify through our senses), and a possible unseen world.
-Parmenides was of the view that literally nothing in the thoughts of a human can be tied to a truth; and that there would exist a different plane, where truth was known, but forever to remain out of reach for human thinkers.
+Parmenides was of the view that literally nothing in the thoughts of a human can be tied to truth; and that there would exist a different plane, where truth was known, but forever remained out of reach for human thinkers.
 Zeno constructed a famous treatise, which became known as “the paradoxes”.
-According to Plato (in his dialogue titled “Parmenides”) Zeno didn’t mean to prove that his teacher’s claims were correct, but simply to show that those who made fun of the claims by Parmenides may be presenting even greater paradoxes, if their reasoning is to be examined thoroughly.
+According to Plato (in his dialogue titled “Parmenides”) Zeno didn’t mean to prove that his teacher’s claims were correct, but simply to show that those who made fun of his claims by Parmenides may be presenting even greater paradoxes, if their reasoning is to be examined thoroughly.
 The Elean philosophers maintained that every notion we form so as to account for things we pick up through our senses (for example: our notion of size, or movement) may be just illusory, and have to do with the human mind only, instead of being in any manner tied to a reality of the (external) world.

 Pythagoras and his students had presented highly significant mathematical theorems (two famous examples are the “Pythagorean Theorem”, and the “Proof that the square root of 2 is not a rational number”.